ybxiang05/Uncle-Rays-Quarantine-Workouts/README.md

 ---

+## Future Considerations

+- This app will be expanded to include any workout plans Ray might come up with in the near future.
+With this in mind, I will have to consider using a database to store the workout information instead.
+- Adding music might be a nice touch.
+If I have more time before COVID-19 blows over, I might consider adding some sounds, which should be fun!

 ## About the Developer

 Hi there!
 Thanks for making it all the way to the bottom - do people actually read the README?